telefonicaid/iotagent-node-lib/doc/expressionLanguage.md

     error will be reported to the device.

 However, the usage that the Expression Translation plugin does of that function is using always String type.
 That means that at the end, the result of the expression will be always cast to String.
-However, in NGSIv2 that String result could be re-cast to the right type (i.e. the one defined for the attribute in the provision operation).
-Have a look at the [NGSIv2 support](#ngsiv2) for more information on this.
+However, in NGSI v2 that String result could be re-cast to the right type (i.e. the one defined for the attribute in the provision operation).
+Have a look at the [NGSI v2 support](#ngsiv2) for more information on this.

 ### Values